 Intended outcome Success criteria Improved oral language skills and vocabulary among disadvantaged pupils.
 Assessments and observations indicate significantly improved oral language among disadvantaged pupils.
 This is evident when triangulated with other sources of evidence, including engagement in lessons, book scrutiny and ongoing formative assessment.
 Improved reading attainment among disadvantaged pupils.
-KS2 reading outcomes in 2024/25 show that more than 75% of disadvantaged pupils met the expected standard.
+KS2 reading outcomes and phonics screening scores in 2024/25 show disadvantaged pupils achieve as well as non-disadvantaged pupils.
 To achieve and sustain improved wellbeing for all pupils in our school, particularly our disadvantaged pupils.
-Sustained high levels of wellbeing from 2022/23 demonstrated by: • qualitative and quantitive data from pupil voice, pupil, and parent surveys and teacher observations • an increase in participation in enrichment activities, particularly among disadvantaged pupils To provide an inclusive and adaptive education for all pupils, with a particular focus on access to the full curriculum for our disadvantaged pupils.
+Sustained high levels of wellbeing from 2023/24 demonstrated by: qualitative and quantitative data from pupil voice, pupil, and parent surveys and teacher observations an increase in participation in enrichment activities, particularly among disadvantaged pupils To provide an inclusive and adaptive education for all pupils, with a particular focus on access to the full curriculum for our disadvantaged pupils.
 Triangulation of evidence (attainment and progress, lesson observations, pupil, and teacher voice and curriculum documentation shows that lessons are adapted to meet the needs of all pupils.
 Feedback, scaffolds and supports are used well and benefit pupils.